 - Eat your kimchi and try a range of Korean foods from beef BBQ (Bulgogi) to mixed rice and vegetables (bibimbap)

-- Earn up to 20 hours of community service at an orphanage in Suncheon
+- Earn up to 20 hours of community service at local school in Suncheon

 - Learn to make your own Korean cuisine at our private cooking class